 That being said, this tool has limitations.
 You have to write the tags individually per URL.
-Basically, if you have thousands of pages on your website, it can be a pain.
+It can be a pain if you have thousands of pages on your website.

-- Enter your URL, and choose the data you want to highlight (articles, events, reviews, local business, movies, products, restaurants, TV shows, etc.).
+- Enter your URL, and choose the data you want to highlight (articles, events, reviews, local businesses, movies, products, restaurants, TV shows, etc.).

-- Once you’ve made your selection, Google will render the page in GSC and allow you to highlight the relevant data.
+- Once you’ve selected it, Google will render the page in GSC and allow you to highlight the relevant data.

-- You now have to select the text or images per page that you want to highlight.
-You can highlight titles, images, category, and ratings.
+- You must now select the text or images you want to highlight per page.
+You can highlight titles, images, categories, and ratings.

-- Google will then prompt you to highlight data in other pages as well and help create page sets.
+- Google will then prompt you to highlight data on other pages as well and help create page sets.

 Here’s a helpful video for a tutorial on this feature:

 HTML improvement is a report that reveals any problem areas that Google has discovered while crawling/indexing your site.

 Here is a list of issues that may surface in this report: